pootlepress/pootle-page-builder/README.txt

  * 5.0.0 is a major release, Please backup your site before updating from 4.x.x

 == Changelog ==

+= 5.4.0 =
+* 2018-05-19
+* New - WordPress 4.9.6 compatibility
+* New - Gutenberg compatibility
+* New - Blog customizer (PRO) posts improved
+* Tweak - UI tweaks to improve UX

 = 5.3.0 =
 * 2018-03-23